ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C13_Errors_as_Values.md

 - Indicate failure by returning a special value from a function call.
   This only works when the special value doesn't occur from an ordinary call to that function.
   For example, if your function returns any `int`, you can't use `0` or `-1` to report an error.
-  A bigger problem is that you rely on the client programmer to pay attention to the return value and know what to do about errors.
+  A bigger problem is that you rely on the client programmer to pay attention to the return value and know how to handle errors.

 - Indicate failure by [setting a global flag](https://en.wikipedia.org/wiki/Errno.h).
   This is a single flag shared by all functions in the program.